python/python-docs-pl/docs/_sources/library/logging.handlers.rst.txt

 module, supports rotation of disk log files.

-.. class:: RotatingFileHandler(filename, mode='a', maxBytes=0, backupCount=0, encoding=None, delay=False)
+.. class:: RotatingFileHandler(filename, mode='a', maxBytes=0, backupCount=0, encoding=None, delay=False, errors=None)

    Returns a new instance of the :class:`RotatingFileHandler` class.
 The specified file is opened and used as the stream for logging.
 If *mode* is not specified, ``'a'`` is used.
 If *encoding* is not ``None``, it is used to open the file with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.
+If *errors* is provided, it determines how encoding errors are handled.

    You can use the *maxBytes* and *backupCount* values to allow the file to :dfn:`rollover` at a predetermined size.
 When the size is about to be exceeded,